ahmadekhalili/nobat/README.md

 python manage.py createsuperuser
 ```

-one instance of OpenedBrowser should be created.
+one instance of OpenedBrowser should be created (it should creates auto in main/apps.py)